What's ON TEST with our crew for winter 2019 - 2020

 These goggles cost €115 (check for Black Friday deals) and, nice bonus for all eco-warriors, thanks to a deal that Messy Weekend have made with NGO PROARTSO, you are cleaning 2KG of plastic in the Pacific Ocean by buying this product.

 OK so first I want to say that I hope I never have to 'test' my new SCOTT Alpride E1 bag in action as in sliding down in an avalanche.
 Let's all assume that I'd pull the trigger and it would inflate perfectly.
 Fortunately I've never been in an avalanche but I have carried an airbag for the past five years since going seriously off piste and backcountry even though the cost of these bags is comparable to a designer handbag.
 But dinky quilt bag on my arm for style points or a chunky pack on my back that could save my life?
 No contest.
 Except for the weight.
 I've long grumbled about lugging a heavy airbag around and not having enough room inside to stuff more than one light layer and a pair of gloves.

 There is just the mindset to remember to turn it on before heading out (and off when back home) otherwise it won't work and the batteries will go flat.
-But it's the same as putting your transceiver on.
+But it's the same as switching your transceiver on.
 Just something you do automatically when going into the pow.